17. JOHN THE BAPTIST IS EXECUTED

 a) Bring some badly needed anecdotal material in Jesus' stay in Jerusalem prior to his execution.

 b) "Prove" there was a "day after" the "disturbance" when Jesus (as a free man) and his disciples walked again by the fig tree and found it withered.

 In all likelihood, "Mark" extended Jesus' stay in Jerusalem for the following reasons:

 a) Give many opportunities for Jesus to preach where and to whom he never did before: in a city and to educated & prominent Jews, even priests & teachers of the Law (Mk11:18,27-33,12:1-34).

 b) Have the "Last Supper" to coincide with the Jewish Passover feast.
-This last meal of Jesus is first described by Paul (not an eyewitness), who got the account from the Lord Jesus (???)
-(1Co11:23-26).

 The "Last Supper":